PlatONnetwork/docs/docs/PlatON经济方案.md

 ##### Exit Alternative Validator Candidate

 Alternative Validator Candidates can apply for withdrawal voluntarily, and validators can be punished or forced to quit.
-In order to maintain the security of the entire network, after the execution of the exit command, the staking Energon requires a long freeze period before it can be actually received.
+In order to maintain the security of the entire network, after the execution of the exit command, the staking LAT requires a long freeze period before it can be actually received.
 The freeze period allows malicious attacks to be detected even after they are formed and still be punished.

 **Application process for withdrawal from validator:**